ibm-cloud-docs/dr-automation-powervs/deploying-the-orchestrator.md

 1. After completing the **Create** resource step, you are redirected to the **Manage** tab to proceed with the deployment.
 2. In the **Orchestrator HA** section, choose **Enable** to configure both a primary and standby orchestrator in high availability mode, or **Disable** to configure only the primary orchestrator.
-3. In the configure primary orchestrator section, enter the **DR Orchestrator name**.
+3. In the Configure primary orchestrator section, enter the **DR Orchestrator name**.

 4. Set a password in the **DR Orchestrator password** field and re-enter the password in **Confirm DR orchestrator password** section to secure access to the external orchestrator interface.
    > **Note**: This password is set for the Orchestrator VM, and you can use it to login to the Orchestrator VM UI.